Wooden figurine on cube and plastic magnifying glass on yellow background

 • Mentorship programs and leadership development

-• Stock options
+• Four-day work week options

 • Performance-based bonuses and incentives

-→Learn more: Why Is Total Compensation Important to Recruiting and Retaining Employees?
+→ Learn more: Why Is Total Compensation Important to Recruiting and Retaining Employees?

 Use Data-Driven Recruitment Strategies